nakul2234/TEProF/README.md

 (1) \<gtffile\>_annotated_filtered_test_(all)_c

->Three additional columns are made: (1) Maximum coverage of gene of interest (2) Maximum tpm of gene of interest (3) Total of gene of interest
+>Three additional columns are made: (1) Maximum coverage of gene of interest (2) Maximum tpm of gene of interest (3) Total of gene of interest.
 >Note: For those transcripts that are from a TE but do not splice into a gene, these stats will be compared across all the transcripts like this.
 Thus the fraction will be very low.

 ## 4. Aggregate annotation samples across samples